ccs25ropscon/ROPSCON/README.md

 cargo run -- malicious-test
 ```

-You can also specify the number of crash replicas by using "malicious-test -n [number]", which defaults to 1 (of 4).
+You can also specify the number of malicious replicas by using "malicious-test -n [number]", which defaults to 1 (of 4).

 #### Distributes locally